 - Letter of Support: from department chair detailing how the proposed program meets departmental curricular requirements and priorities

-- Program Proposal submitted by posted deadline –
+1 Program Proposal submitted by the following deadlines

-- Selected proposals forwarded to Study Abroad Advisory Board for review and approval
+3 Selected proposals forwarded to Study Abroad Advisory Board for review and approval (new programs only)

-- Approved programs submitted to the College of Arts & Sciences Administrative Board for review and approval
+4 Approved programs submitted to the College of Arts & Sciences Administrative Board for review and approval (new programs only)

-- This is a competitive process, and not all proposals will be accepted
+- This is a competitive process based on the items posted above, and not all proposals will be accepted.